Skip to content

 Project Timeline

-In phase one, we focused mainly on gaining and sharing knowledge about architectural recovery and to design possible solutions under the guidance of experts and specialists from various disciplines.
-For this, we organised a workshop week from 20 – 24 March.
+The first weeks, we focused mainly on gaining and sharing knowledge about architectural recovery and to design possible solutions under the guidance of experts and specialists from various disciplines.
+We organised a workshop week from 20 – 24 March.

 The outcome of this workshop week were 60 students designing 12 concept designs, under the guidance of many lecturers, experts and firms.